English language: Early Modern English

-The next period in the history of English was Early Modern English (1500–1700).
-Early Modern English was characterised by the Great Vowel Shift (1350–1700), inflectional simplification, and linguistic standardisation.
+The period of Early Modern English, lasting between 1500 and 1700, was characterised by the Great Vowel Shift (1350–1700), inflectional simplification, and linguistic standardisation.
 The Great Vowel Shift affected the stressed long vowels of Middle English.
 It was a chain shift, meaning that each shift triggered a subsequent shift in the vowel system.
 Mid and open vowels were raised, and close vowels were broken into diphthongs.
 For example, the word bite was originally pronounced as the word beet is today, and the second vowel in the word about was pronounced as the word boot is today.
 The Great Vowel Shift explains many irregularities in spelling since English retains many spellings from Middle English, and it also explains why English vowel letters have very different pronunciations from the same letters in other languages.